jnswkz/jnswkz/README.md

 ## Hi

-yaah as u can see i hab nothin to flex yah
+yaah as u can see i hab nothin to flex

 ## sth bout me
 - 2005